-Be open to fresh ideas.
-Grow some of your food – it can be as simple as a pot of herbs & a tomato plant.
-Get excited about trying a new ingredient, making a meal from scratch or cooking something you’d never consider.
-Get organized.
-Plan.
-Budget.
+Try growing some of your food – it can be as simple as a pot of herbs and a tomato plant.
+Get excited about trying a new ingredient, making a meal from scratch or cooking something you’d never considered before.
 Enjoy the process of cooking.
 It’s not a chore so work on changing your mindset – I’m going to do my best to help you.
 Be grateful you have fresh fruit, veggies and herbs so readily available.
 Embrace that.